Table Of Contents

 - Is fitted with flexible footplates and straps

-- Gets better looking with age – the colour of the wood changes and matures each passing year
+- Gets better looking with age – the color of the wood changes and matures each passing year

 - Is quiet in use and provides a smooth, realistic rowing workout